 - Preheat the oven to 325F.

-- Put some water on to boil.
+- Put about 2 quarts of water on to boil.

 - Remove the lid and continue cooking until the sugar is a deep amber color.
+The darker you take your caramel, the more flavor but the less sweet.

-- Add in the rest of the hot milk mixture and stir until the caramel is smooth.
+- Stir until the caramel is smooth.

 - Temper the hot milk/caramel mixture into the pumpkin mixture, stirring until completely incorporated.